aldettinger/camel-quarkus-workshop/README.md

 And guess what, the target system changed its interface again.
 Now, they would like to receive messages on an ActiveMQ 5.0 broker.
 The broker URL is `tcp://localhost:61617` and messages should be sent to the queue named `out-orders`.
-However, the configuration is a bit trickier this time as the default broker URL is NOT used.
+However, the configuration is a bit trickier this time as the Camel default value for the broker URL does NOT match our case.
+We'll then need to tune it.

 Please read the documentation paragraph describing [How to tune a Camel component with the application.properties file](https://camel.apache.org/camel-quarkus/next/user-guide/configuration.html#_application_properties)